 Section 4: Blood

 Blood is a collection of specialized cells that has many functions.
-Blood carries oxygen from the lungs to the body’s cells.
-It carries carbon dioxide to be exhaled and waste products to the kidneys and liver to be removed.
-It transports nutrients to cells.
-Finally, cells and molecules in blood fight infections and heal wounds.
+First, blood carries oxygen from the lungs to the body’s cells.
+Second, it carries carbon dioxide to be exhaled and waste products to the kidneys and liver to be removed.
+Third, it transports nutrients to cells.
+Finally, cells and molecules in the blood fight infections and heal wounds.

 Blood is made up of different components, each with different roles.
 Plasma is the liquid part of blood made mostly of water, which helps to control body temperature.
 The rest of it is dissolved proteins, minerals, and oxygen.
-Red blood cells are the most common cells and are disk shaped.
-They carry oxygen and contain hemoglobin, which is a chemical that carries oxygen and carbon dioxide.
+Red blood cells are the most common cells and are disk-shaped.
+They carry oxygen and contain hemoglobin, a chemical that carries oxygen and carbon dioxide.
 It also gives blood its red color.
 White blood cells fight bacteria and viruses and also absorb dead cells.
 Platelets are irregularly shaped cell fragments that help clot blood.
-They help you heal from wounds and stop bacteria from entering the body.
+They allow you to heal from wounds and stop bacteria from entering the body.

-The lymphatic system, part of the immune system, helps the body get rid of toxins and wastes and helps fight infection.
-Lymph is tissue fluid that contains water and dissolved substances that it returns to the blood.
-Lymph collects wastes from cells, distributes nutrients, and carries white blood cells around the body to help it fight infection.
+The lymphatic system, part of the immune system, helps the body eliminate toxins and wastes and helps fight infection.
+Lymph is tissue fluid containing water and dissolved substances that return to the blood.
+The lymph collects wastes from cells, distributes nutrients, and carries white blood cells around the body to help it fight infection.
 Lymph nodes filter lymph, trapping bacteria and disease-causing microorganisms in the fluid.

 - What is the function of white blood cells?